lucyinthesky2111/milestone-project-one/TESTING.md

      <h2 align="center"><img src="assets/readme-images/form-age.png"></h2>

-  * To receive acknowledgment that their online application has been received, which includes feedback on when they can expect a response. (user story 5).
+  * To receive acknowledgment that their online application has been received, which includes feedback as to when they can expect a response. (user story 5).
     * Upon submitting an application with all required fields completed, the user is directed to a 'Thank You' page which explains that they can expect a response within 3-5 working days.
     <h2 align="center"><img src="assets/readme-images/thank-you-mobile.png"></h2>